lcapacitor/glaucomatous-longitudinal-vf-simulator/README.md

-# Simulation modle for longitudinal visual field tests in glaucoma
+# Simulation model for longitudinal visual field tests in glaucoma
  This repository is a part of the paper "A Data-driven Model for Simulating Longitudinal Visual Field Tests in Glaucoma"

 ![vf_simulator](https://github.com/lcapacitor/glaucomatous-longitudinal-vf-simulator/blob/main/figures/sim_eye_218/eye_218_101.png)